kodi-community-addons/skin.titan/README.md

 # skin.titan

-This skin is available in the official XBMC repository.
+This skin is available in the official Kodi repository.

 Installation instructions:
  1. In Kodi, go to Settings --> Appearance --> Skin